 The Missouri Building Block Picture Book Award , administered by the Youth Services Community of Interest of MLA, is presented annually to the author and illustrator of the picture book voted most popular by preschool children in Missouri's public libraries.
 Designed to encourage reading aloud to children from birth through kindergarten age, the award was first given in 1996.

 The KC3 Award , from the Greater Kansas City Association of School Librarians, promotes reading by recognizing quality contemporary literature and introducing it to students.
+The Winner of the annual KC3 Award is selected by students

 The purpose of the Show Me Readers Award is to promote literature, literacy, and reading in Missouri elementary schools for grades one through three and to promote recognition of authors and illustrators of books that are favorites of Missouri children in these grades.
 The Winner of the annual Show Me Readers Award is selected by students.